larsnaesbye/mars-sim-tools/README.md

 transition is a simple percentage calculator to give us incentive to migrate faster from Swing to JavaFX.
 It doesn't change the source or data files in any way.

-MSP is on Sourceforge for the time being: http://mars-sim.sourceforge.net but under migration to GitHub pending compatibility with SVN clients.
+MSP is on Sourceforge for the time being: http://mars-sim.sourceforge.net but under migration to GitHub pending compatibility tests with SVN clients and a review.